 Mississippi has not expanded Medicaid under the Affordable Care Act (ACA), although the state medical association came out in support of expansion in August 2016, hoping to push lawmakers towards expanding coverage.
-Non-disabled adults without children are not eligible for Medicaid regardless of how low their income is, and parents with dependent children are only eligible with incomes that don’t exceed 22 percent of the poverty level.
+Non-disabled adults without children are not eligible for Medicaid regardless of how low their income is, and parents with dependent children are only eligible with incomes that don’t exceed 27 percent of the poverty level.
 This is one of the lowest eligibility caps in the country — only four states have lower limits.

 Rhonda White is among them.
 Her job pays just $8.25/hour, and she can only get about 15 hours a week.
 She lives with her disabled husband and mother, along with her daughter and three grandchildren – all in a two-bedroom house in rural Mississippi.
 And while several of them have health conditions, they can’t access medical care because Mississippi hasn’t accepted federal funding to expand Medicaid.